 I. Introduction (616)

 Disorders of the brain affect nearly a fifth of the world’s population (ref).
-Unlike cardiac disease, where lifestyle and pharmacological modification of environmental risk factors has had a profound effect on disease morbidity and mortality (ref), or cancer, which is now understood to be a disorder of the genome (ref), until recently, little progress has been made in our fundamental understanding of the molecular cause of the brain disorders.
+Unlike cardiac disease, where lifestyle and pharmacological modification of environmental risk factors has had a profound effect on disease morbidity and mortality (ref), or cancer, which is now understood to be a direct disorder of the genome (ref), until recently, little progress has been made in our fundamental understanding of the molecular cause of the brain disorders.
 Recent progress has come is the form of genetic association signals from large GWAS studies of the psychiatric and neurological disorders and currently hundreds of genomic locations that alter the disease risk are known (ref).
-Unfortunately, for most of these locations, we have little to no understanding of which base pairs alterations constitute the functional genomic alteration, which transcripts and networks are altered, and what are the molecular mechanisms that cause those alterations.
-It is presumed that changes in transcription modify the proteome, which leads to changes in brain structure and function, and these changes, in turn, interact with environmental factors to change the probability of developing a brain disorder.
+Unfortunately, for most of these locations, we have little to no understanding of the molecular mechanisms that cause those alterations..[[**Too long, shorten 50%]]

 To this end, a number of genomic studies have been created to focus on discovering the genomic functions for adult brain.
 On one hand, a variety of genomic elements and variants have been found to associate with brain and psychiatric disorders; e.g., the Psychiatric Genomics Consortia (PGC) that identified 108 GWAS loci associated with schizophrenia.
 On the other hand, large consortia have identified the reference sets of genomic elements across the entire body; e.g., the eQTLs and eGenes from GTEx, and the enhancers from ENCODE and Epigenomics Roadmap that are associated with various human cells and tissues.
-Though some of these elements relate to the brain, none of the consortia has specifically tailored its work towards comprehensively identifying the functional genomics for adult brain.
+Though some of these elements relate to the brain, none of the consortia has specifically tailored its work towards comprehensively identifying the functional elmeents in the brain.

 To address this, recent technologies have started to detect the specific molecular activities for brain.
-Particularly, single-cell sequencing techniques show great promise to study the transcriptome of different neuronal and non-neuronal cells.
+Particularly, single-cell sequencing techniques show great promise to study the transcriptome.
 Also, recent HiC and ATAC-seq studies found the specific chromatin structure and activity of the regulatory elements such as brain active enhancers.
-However, all of these studies have focused on individual aspects, and not fully been integrated to comprehensively understand the brain functional genomics such as how single cells contribute to the bulk tissue gene expression.
-Therefore, more efforts, especially on computational modeling and analysis for these datasets are of crucial importance to systematically understand the molecular mechanisms for brain and psychiatric disorders.
+However, all of these studies have focused on individual aspects, and not fully been integrated to comprehensively understand the brain functional genomics.

+stopped